argoneuscze/AudioNMF/README.md

 After installation, simply run `audionmf`.
 The only currently accepted filetype is a 16-bit signed integer WAV, ideally with a sampling rate of 44.1 KHz.

-To convert a WAV file to the acceptable format, you can use e.g. `sox`:
+To convert a WAV file to the accepted format, you can use e.g. `sox`:

 `sox input.wav -b 16 -r 44.1k input_16b.wav`